SSSoldier-IX-Airbourne/-hellz-hocked-SSoldier-IX-I-need-no-introductions.-Class-Diss-missal/README.md

   REEL KINGS on egg2

-  eggs burning in fire and crackling
+  eggs burning in fire and crackling (KFC smell)

   fade into sceen and beat: